Chemical118/ProRF.jl/README.md

 `ProRF` is still developing!
 Please send to <wowo0118@korea.ac.kr> if you have any question.

 ## Package
-This is an environment where you can run `ProRF` perfectly.
+This is an environment where you can run `ProRF` perfectly with VSCode.
 ```bash
 $ docker pull ghcr.io/chemical118/prorf:latest
 ```